github/opensource.guide/README.md

 ## Contributing

+This site is powered by [Jekyll](https://jekyllrb.com/).
 Our goal is for this project to reflect community best practices, so we'd love your input!
 Got a question or an idea?
 Check out our [contributing guidelines](/CONTRIBUTING.md) for ways to offer feedback and contribute.

 ## Licenses